import imfp

 Working with the Returned Data Frame

-Note that all columns in the returned data frame are character vectors, and that to plot the series we will need to convert to valid numeric or date formats.
-Using seaborn
+Note that all columns in the returned data frame are character vectors, and that to plot the series we will need to convert to valid numeric or date formats:

 with hue